TobseF/impf-bot/README.md

 sms:999-999
 ```

+# ⭐ Features
+ ⭐ Full browser automation
+ ⭐ No API Hacks
+ ⭐ Telegram integration
+ ⭐ Slack integration
+ ⭐ Waiting room detection
+ ⭐ Customizable by property file
+ ⭐ Docker support to run it locally or in the cloud

 ![Sequence Digramm](doc/sequence-doku.png)
 These steps are repeated for every location.
 So it's no problem to check 14 locations at once.
 If the bot recognizes that no free slots are available, it waits 30 seconds and goes on to the next location.